MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreambridgegettargetstream.md

 ## -description

-The AcxStreamBridgeGetTargetStream function gets the [ACXTARGETSTREAM] object (DocsTeam - need link to ACX Object Summary topic) associated with the input [ACXSTREAM] object (DocsTeam - need link to ACX Object Summary topic) on the specified [ACXSTREAMBRIDGE] object (DocsTeam - need link to ACX Object Summary topic).
+The AcxStreamBridgeGetTargetStream function gets the ACXTARGETSTREAM object associated with the input ACXSTREAM object on the specified ACXSTREAMBRIDGE object.
+For more information about ACX Objects, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -parameters

 ### -param Bridge

-An [ACXSTREAMBRIDGE] object (DocsTeam - need link to ACX Object Summary topic) handle.
+An [ACXSTREAMBRIDGE] object handle.

 ### -param Stream

-An [ACXSTREAM] object (DocTeam - need link to ACX Object Summary topic) handle.
+An [ACXSTREAM] object handle.

-[EGI-START]: Please move these two section to ACXSTREAM topic.
-An [ACXSTREAM Object]() (DocsTeam - need link to ACX Object Summary topic) that represents an audio stream created by a circuit.
-ACX objects are WDF object-like, i.e., the ACX driver interacts with them in the same way as WDF when creating, deleting, and interacting with them.
-For more information, see [WDF Architecture](/windows-hardware/drivers/wdf/kernel-mode-driver-framework-architecture) and [Framework Object Life Cycle](/windows-hardware/drivers/wdf/framework-object-life-cycle).

-The ACXSTREAM Object is the driver component that’s created to represent an audio stream, created by a circuit.
-The Stream is composed of a list of Elements created based on the parent Circuit’s Elements.
-An AcxStream aggregates zero or n AcxElements-like objects.
-By default, AcxElements are connected in the same order of assembly.
-An AcxStream is associated with only one ACX circuit.
-ACX supports two types of streams: basic ACX stream objects used by non-streaming circuits, and ACX RT stream objects used by streaming circuits.
+An ACXSTREAM object represents an audio stream created by a circuit.
+The stream is composed of a list of elements created based on the parent circuit’s elements.
+For more information, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).
-[EGI-END]

 ## -returns

-An [ACXTARGETSTREAM] object (DocsTeam - need link to ACX Object Summary topic) handle.
+An ACXTARGETSTREAM object handle.

 ## -remarks

-An [ACXSTREAMBRIDGE] object (DocsTeam - need link to ACX Object Summary topic) is used by a circuit to propagate stream creation, the stream’s states transitions and DRM settings between the endpoint's circuit stream segments.
+An ACXSTREAMBRIDGE object is used by a circuit to propagate stream creation, the stream’s states transitions and DRM settings between the endpoint's circuit stream segments.
 This object is only used in a multi-circuit (audio composite) scenario.

 This DDI can only be called from the driver's input stream property handler context.
 The caller invokes this DDI to manually send I/O to the out-stream of this stream-bridge object.